zanematthew/wordpress-plugin-bootstrap/README.md

 Description
 ===========

 This is a basic boilerplate plate for creating a WordPress plugin.

-At most all this plugin does is derive your version number and plugin name from your plugin headers, add/remove the plugin version number from the database during activation/deactivation, and auto-include useful files (functions.php, admin-tags.php, template-tags.php).
+At most all this plugin does is derive your Plugin Version Number and Plugin Name from your [WordPress Plugin File Headers](https://codex.wordpress.org/Writing_a_Plugin#File_Headers), add/remove the Plugin Version Number from the database during activation/de-activation, and auto-include useful files (functions.php, admin-tags.php, template-tags.php).

 Features
 ========

-* Dynamically adds the plugin version number to the WordPress options table on activation
+* Dynamically adds the Plugin Version Number to the WordPress options table on activation
-* Removes the plugin version number from the WordPress options table on de-activation
+* Removes the Plugin Version Number from the WordPress options table on de-activation
 * Dynamically includes useful files if they exists:
     * functions.php // Shared functions between admin and templates
     * admin-tags.php // Functions used only on the WordPress admin